Quels sont les grands principes de la méthode Montessori ? - BBChoupette

 The Montessori method recognizes the importance of movement in the learning process.
 Activities that involve physical movement are considered beneficial for cognitive development.

-The Montessori Abacus for counting to 100 - Mathéboulier™ is an excellent example of a teaching tool that encourages movement.
-By physically manipulating the beads of the abacus, children develop their understanding of numbers and mathematical operations.
+The Montessori Abacus for Counting to 100 - Mathéboulier™ is an excellent example of a teaching tool that encourages movement.
+By physically manipulating the abacus beads, children develop their understanding of numbers and mathematical operations.

 Learning through play

-The Montessori method values learning through play, recognizing that children learn best when engaged in playful, fun activities.
+The Montessori method values learning through play, recognizing that children learn best when engaged in playful and fun activities.

 The Montessori Tangram - TangramFun™ Magnetic Game is a perfect example of this approach.
 While having fun creating different shapes, children develop their sense of geometry and creativity.